College is the first step in adult life. Attending college can be challenging, but when you have the right information, you can be successful.

 Secure college funding sources, such as scholarships, loans and grants, ahead of time.
 By giving yourself plenty of time to find funding, you will not have to borrow as much money.
 Turn in everything well before it is due and focus on other things you need to take care of.

 If you are simply unable to scrape together enough money for tuition, look into an education loan.
 Although you probably don’t want to be in debt, college can eventually bring large profits to you in the future.
 Therefore, it’s probably best you get in a little debt so that your future is as bright as possible.

-Eat healthy.
-The freshman 15 is very real.
-Monitor what you’re eating.
-Stay away from fast food, junk food and other terrible choices.
+A healthy diet is extremely important during your time at college.
+There’s nothing fun about the freshman 15!
+Make sure you are careful about your intake.
+Try and stay away from fast foods and junk foods.
 It might seem fast and cheap but adds up over time and doesn’t provide you with the energy a nutritious meal would.